 Off the top, the card offers unlimited double miles on any purchase.
 Each mile is valued at 1 cent in redemption value.
 You’ll also receive an extra 5% rebate towards another redemption every time you redeem your miles.
-The annual fee is slightly lower than other similar cards, at $89.
-However, there is no fee waiver in the first year, which other similar cards do offer.
+The annual fee is slightly lower than other similar cards, at $89, that is also waived the first year.
+See rates and fees here for more information.

 Like the Citi ThankYou Premier card, the Barclaycard Arrival Plus World Elite Mastercard comes with the myriad of benefits afforded by its World Elite Mastercard status.
 These include the same travel protection, lifestyle benefits, and various purchase protections included with the.